Australian Childhood Immunisation Register

 - by calling the Immunisation Register on 1800 653 809

-Immunisation history statements are only available online or at a Service Centre if your child is under 14 years of age.
+Immunisation history statements are only available online, through the Medicare Express App or at a service centre if your child is under 14 years of age.
 Call the Immunisation Register if your child is 14 years or older.

 Updating the Immunisation Register

 Your doctor or immunisation provider sends us information about your child's vaccinations.
-You can call us on 1800 653 809 to check your child's vaccination details have been received.
+You can view your child’s immunisation history online to check your child's vaccination details have been received.

 Parents and guardians can use their child’s immunisation history statement when they need to provide proof of immunisation for childcare or school enrolment.